mhart/ai-to-the-world-mcp-workshop/README.md

 Make your tools accessible anywhere by deploying to the cloud and connecting to real AI assistants.

 ### Step 5: Adding Persistence with Cloudflare KV
 Enable stateful applications by adding memory to your AI tools, allowing assistants to remember information between sessions.
+Cloudflare KV is a global, low-latency key-value data store that gives your MCP tools the ability to save and retrieve information persistently.

 ## Additional Resources